abhishek-1985/shopit/README.md

   * Enzyme has been used to unit test only Quantity index.js page .
 In a real production application, I would prefer to include way more coverage and perhaps detailed unit test in Enzyme for every React component but for the sake of the Case Study, I have left out unit tests of every React component.

   * Cypress has been used for functional end-to-end testing to mimic a user workflow in both headless and browser options.
+  A successful cypress execution video is placed under `./cypress/videos`

   * Screenshot from lighthouse audit has been included.
 As you can see there are some definite scope for improvement in SEO and Progressive Web App areas.